IThinkThatsKirby/Resudex-OLD/README.md

+# Remake on the way. everything here is old and wont be maintained.
 # Resudex -> https://resudex.netlify.app

 Convert yourself into a small business card and despair at how easily your life can be summed up!